MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsUserCallingSettings.md

 ### System.Object

 ## NOTES
-The cmdlet is available in Teams PS module 2.6.1-preview or later.
+The cmdlet is available in Teams PowerShell module 2.6.1-preview or later.

 ## RELATED LINKS